Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 9. create data folder outside admin folder
 10. create settings.php on that data folder
 11. include neccessary package in index.php and enclosed the whole code into php
+12. display school_name, slogan, about and current_year in the index page using php tag
+13.